Can You Watch a Movie Without Spoilers? Here’s How

 What to Do When a Spoiler Slips Out Anyway

 It happens.
 Someone assumes you have already seen it, or they mention something without realising it is a spoiler.
-The instinct is to feel like the film is now ruined, but the reality is more interesting than that.
+The instinct is to feel like the film is ruined, but the reality is more interesting than that.

 Research from UC San Diego found that people often enjoy stories more after being spoiled, not less.
-Knowing a plot detail in advance can shift focus from “what happens next” to “how does it happen,” which is actually a richer way to engage with a well-crafted film.
+Knowing a plot detail in advance can shift your focus from “what happens next” to “how does it happen,” which is a richer way to engage with a well-crafted film.

 Avoiding Spoilers When Watching Trailers and Promotional Material